vitaly-t/spex/API.md

 <a name="sequence"></a>
 ## sequence(source, [dest], [limit], [track]) ⇒ <code>Promise</code>
-Acquires {@link https://github.com/vitaly-t/spex/wiki/Mixed-Values|mixed values} from the source function, one at a time, and resolves them.
+Acquires <a href='https://github.com/vitaly-t/spex/wiki/Mixed-Values'>mixed values</a> from the source function, one at a time, and resolves them.

 **Kind**: global function
-**Summary**: Resolves a dynamic sequence of {@link https://github.com/vitaly-t/spex/wiki/Mixed-Values|mixed values}.
+**Summary**: Resolves a dynamic sequence of <a href='https://github.com/vitaly-t/spex/wiki/Mixed-Values'>mixed values</a>.
 **Returns**: <code>Promise</code> - Result of the sequence, depending on `noTracking`:- resolves with an array of resolved data, if `noTracking = false`;- resolves with an integer - total number of resolved requests, if `noTracking = true`;- rejects with the reason when the factory function throws an error or returns a rejected promise.
 <table>
   <thead>